AlexFergestad/Software-QA-Frameworks-Guide/AutomatedTestingFrameworks/JMeter/WhatToLookForInPerformanceTesting.md

 How can scripts affect the performance of a web page?
 - By blocking further content loading and making additional network requests.

-Tests on WebPageTest can be run on...
+Tests on WebPageTest can be run on:
 - Real devices in various locations.

 Redirects cause issues for web page performance by increasing the total number of network calls.